coding-yogi/bombardier/readme.md

 `docker build . -t bombardier`

 Container can be started using below command
-`docker run --name bombardier -v $PWD:/home bombardier:latest bombard --config /home/config.json`
+`docker run --name bombardier -v $PWD:/home bombardier:latest bombard -c /home/config.yml -s /home/scenarios.yml -e /home/env.yml`

 Note the volume used.
 Present working directory on host is mapped to `/home` directory on container.
 With this approach you need not copy your config file or collections file into the container.
 Make sure you update paths accordingly in config file

 ## Running Tests on single instance
-`./bombardier bombard --config <path of config json>`
+`./bombardier bombard -c <path of config yml> -s <path of scenarios yml> -e <path of env yml>`

 ## Distributed Tests